lukelbd/ncparallel/README.md

 ## Straightforward computation

-The below shows performance metrics for a simpler script that calculates eddy meridional heat and momentum flux for the same data.
+Below are performance metrics for a simpler script that calculates eddy fluxes of heat and angular momentum for the same dataset.

-This time the optimal performance was achieved for only 4 chunks processed in parallel.
-While `ncparallel` was able to improve performance, the improvement was marginal, and splitting the file into a very many chunks resulted in worse performance than if chunking was not performed at all.
+This time, the optimal performance was reached with only 4 latitude chunks.
+While `ncparallel` did improve performance, the improvement was much more marginal, and increasing the number of chunks yielded even worse performance than the performance without `ncparallel`.

 This emphasizes that `ncparallel` should be used only with careful consideration of the task at hand.

 ```sh
 Sample file: ../test.nc